bogoware/Moneta/README.md

 The `error` or `unallocated` part returned by the safe overloads represents a quantity of the monetary value that has been created or lost during the operation.

-Adding that value to the result of the operation will restore the original monetary value.

 ### Money

-`Money` is Moneta's data type for representing monetary values.
+`Money` is Moneta's type for representing monetary values.
 It consists of a `decimal` value associated with a `Currency`.

 The supported operations are:
 * `Split`: will split a `Money` into a list of `Money` instances according to the specified `RoundingMode` and number of parts or weights.